 WHAT IS A CARRIER OIL?
 Carrier oils help dilute essential oils so they can be applied to the skin or scalp without having side effects.

-You can use either one.
+You can use extra virgin coconut oil or fractionated coconut oil.
 Fractionated means that the oil will not harden and will stay in liquid form.

 According to Dr. Axe...
 "Research published in the International Journal of Trichology indicates that coconut oil has protective effects on hair damage in the grooming process.
 This is due to its ability to penetrate into the hair cuticles and cortex."